memphisdev/documentation/docs/sdk/docs/usage.md

     ---
     ```
     ::: info
-    There is more frontmatter required when using index components, check out <ContainerLink url="/sdk/docs/components/index-component">that page</ContainerLink> for more info
+    There is more frontmatter required when using index components, check out [that page](/sdk/docs/components/index-component) for more info
     :::
 3. Write your docuemntation (note that any images added must not contain spaces)
     - Images can be added by adding them to the assets folder and referencing them like a normal markdown image: `![](/assets/image_name.png)`.
 Note the global path from assets.